egonw/metabolomics-practical/pathways.md

 )
 ```

-## Finding pathways with PathVisio
+## Loading the fold changes into PathVisio

 Following the same approach for pathway analysis with other omics data, we can use this data
 to find potentially interesting pathways.
 First, download the